Last Updated on

-It has been bonded with other molecules to increase absorption rates and has the benefit of causing less stomach upsets in people who are susceptible.
+It has been bonded with other molecules to increase absorption rates and has the benefit of causing fewer stomach upsets in people who are susceptible.
 It is also a much more expensive form of creatine.

-Creatine ethyl ester (CEE)
+Creatine Ethyl Ester (CEE)

-This is a creatine monohydrate with an ester attached.
+This is creatine monohydrate with an ester attached.
 This has increased solubility, which is supposed to increase the absorption rate by 10 times that of other creatine supplements.

 Processed at a higher PH level than creatine monohydrate, it is said to have the fastest absorption rate of all the creatine supplements to date

 There are conflicting opinions as to the effectiveness of creatine serum.
 It is creatine is dissolved in water and can have vitamins and amino acids added.
 It is generally ingested through drops under the tongue.